The State of Florida Issues Updates on COVID-19

 - Avoiding touching your eyes, nose and mouth with unwashed hands;

-- Covering your cough or sneeze with a tissue, then disposing of the tissue;
+- Covering your cough or sneezing into a tissue, then disposing of the tissue;

 - Washing your hands often with soap and water for at least 20 seconds, especially after going to the bathroom, before eating, after blowing your nose, coughing or sneezing;